vyperlang/vyper/README.md

 PYTHONPATH=. python -m cProfile -s tottime vyper/cli/vyper_compile.py "$@"
 ```

+To get a call graph from a python profile, https://stackoverflow.com/a/23164271/ is helpful.

 # Contributing
 * See Issues tab, and feel free to submit your own issues